idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeSolstheimIdle.md

 - This island was the place of the last battle of the Snow Elves.
 After that, only a handful survived.
 - If we find the final resting place of the Snow Prince, I will pray for the lost souls of his people.
 - My northern cousins were so thoroughly beaten, not even the name of their last prince is remembered.
-- Werebears are rumored to be more common here than on the mainland.
+- Werebears are rumoured to be more common here than on the mainland.
 - An old legend claims Solstheim was parted from Skyrim through the power of a dragon priest.
 Strange story.
 (Stops after Vahlok the Jailer)
 - Wolfsbane once grew here.
 I doubt the plants survived the ash storms.
 - Lunar wolves were amongst the races that went extinct.
 They were originally bred by the Snow Elves.